sramam/git-mods/README.md

 }
 ...
 ```

-2. Install
+- THEN, install the dependencies.
+*NOTE*: This inversion actually makes the flow easier, since `husky` uses a postinstall script to setup any hooks specified from the scripts section.
+This was we don't have to run the post-install script manually.

 ```
 npm install git-mods husky --save-dev
 ```

-*NOTE*: We have inverted the normal flow of making modifications post doing the `npm install`, since `husky` invokes a postinstall script that sets up any hooks specified in the scripts section.